Preservation Society of Newport County

 The Preservation Society of Newport County is a private, non-profit organization based in Newport, Rhode Island.
 It is Rhode Island's largest and most-visited cultural organization.
 The organization protects the architectural heritage of Newport County, especially the Bellevue Avenue Historic District.
 Seven of its 14 historic properties and landscapes are National Historic Landmarks, and most are open to the public.

+The organization has filed lawsuits to block offshore wind farms in Rhode Island, arguing that wind farms harm scenic views and threaten "historic resources".

 History

 The Preservation Society of Newport County was founded in 1945 by a group of Newport residents led by Katherine and George Warren to save Hunter House from demolition.
 They were known as the Georgian Society until they changed their name to the Preservation Society of Newport County.

 Gertrude Conaway Vanderbilt, Harold Stirling Vanderbilt's widow, bequeathed $1.25 million to the society upon her death in 1978.